 Nearly 10,000 people passed through the gates during the Independence Day opening, wagering a half a million dollars.
 General Manager Willard Tunney confidently predicted that the average daily income would be $400,000.
 Reality fell far short of this, with the 46 racing dates of the 1950 season averaging a mere $50,000.
 This was $30,000 less per day than Mile High Kennel Club.

 Competition with Mile High was most often cited as the main reason for Centennial's eventual demise.
 Some of this they brought on themselves, as it "cost $10 [in parking and admission] to get to your seat" at Centennial.
 To view the dogs, Mile High provided free parking and a 25-cent admission.
-Centennial was "too plush" and there was less waiting time between races at Mile High, and more races in an evening.
+Centennial was "too plush" according to some customers and there was less waiting time between races at Mile High, and more races in an evening.

 But there were other problems as well.
 Soon after their charter was granted, it was revealed that President M.M.
 Mitchell of Centennial and Chairman John Monaghan of the Racing Commission were partners in horse ownership in other states.
 Though both men resigned and were later exonerated by an investigation, this created the cloud Nelson referred to.
 Early management couldn't decide on a cohesive operation and promotion plan, and constantly changing race dates put the public in a quandary.
 Most of the time it seemed that finances were short, but when solid ownership arrived in 1968 in the person of the Jacobs Brothers of Buffalo, NY, their reputed ties to the "mob" caused continued scrutiny.